clicdot/TechEngr-C360-LOS-API-V1.1/api-list/srf-api.md

 differences in syntax or usage between these two use cases will be noted.

+**_NOTE: Currently Service Request API does not support International Addressing.
+However International Addresses can be submitted by setting 'processAsWarnings' as TRUE._**

 ## API Request Structure

 API requests issued to create or modify a service request all have